trilinos/Trilinos/TrilinosBuildQuickRef.rst

 Setting up a build directory
 ----------------------------

-In order to configure, one must set up a build directory.  <Project> does *not* support in-source builds so the build tree must be seprate from the source tree.
+In order to configure, one must set up a build directory.
+Trilinos does *not* support in-source builds so the build tree must be seprate from the source tree.
 The build tree can be created under the source tree such as with::